 If you live in an area with extreme winter temperatures, you run the risk of the pipes in your home freezing.
+Water has a unique property in that it expands as it freezes.
+This expansion puts tremendous pressure on whatever is containing it.
+No matter the strength of a container, expanding water can cause pipes to break.
 As water running through your pipes begins to freeze, the water will expand 10% in volume until the pressure rises enough to split your pipes open, potentially causing severe water damage to your home.
 There are a few things you can do to keep your pipes from freezing in the first place, and – if you act quickly – there are even ways to thaw frozen pipes in your house before they burst.
-Read these tips from ServiceMaster Restore® to learn what to do if your pipes freeze up.
+Read these tips from ServiceMaster Restore to learn what to do if your pipes freeze up.

 In general, the pipes that typically freeze during winter are the ones exposed to extreme cold.
 These may include any outdoor water pipes like water sprinkler lines and swimming pool supply lines, as well as water pipes located in unheated areas of the home.
 Pipes in unheated basements, attics, garages, crawl spaces and even under the kitchen or bathroom sink are at risk for freezing.
 If your home has pipes that run along exterior walls with insufficient or no insulation, these pipes are also at risk for freezing in winter months.